VoodooHillbilly/downright-excessive-renaming-project/README.md

 -   Renames most Rubber Ducks so they sort with other similar explosives and concussion devices. (more naming options are being planned)
 -   Has multiple choice options to customize many items:
     -   Aluminum Travel Briefcase (now with Aluminium versions, too)
+    -   The Club Boom 12" Flightcase
     -   Orange Pinstripe Briefcase
     -   The Purple Streak ICA Briefcase
     -   Toolbox
     -   Ancestral Knife
     -   Black Almond’s Dagger
     -   all Bats
+    -   The Club Boom 12" Vinyl Sampler
     -   The Disruptor Cane
     -   The Disruptor Kettlebell
     -   The Disruptor Resistance Band